Content Marketing

 Most power users choose this method:

-• Use Obsidian for drafting and brainstorming ideas, liking the fact that it is a simple way of taking notes and working offline.
+• Use Obsidian for drafting and brainstorming ideas, liking that it is a simple way to take notes and work offline.

 • Use Notion for task management, project management, and team collaboration with the help of advanced features offered by Notion, like Notion AI, Notion Calendar, and Notion Mail.